toddcf/code-snippets/forms/form.md

 ### "Placeholder" Attribute

 Allows you to display a sample entry to give users an idea of what you're asking them for.
-(But this should not replace labels.)
+(But this should not replace labels, and placeholders in general are unnecessary.
+If something needs more explanation, it's better to put this information in the label.)

 ```
 <input placeholder="Placeholder text">
 ```

+DRAWBACKS: If a user is scanning through the form, they may mistakenly think the field is already filled in.
+The user's eye tends to jump to the next empty field.

 ### Maxlength